This article appeared on Tiny Buddha.

 What would open up for you if you knew your age was nothing but a number?
 Once I decided to look at the process of growing older with compassion and see it as a gift not everyone receives in life, everything changed.
 We create our own reality through the way we think and the story we tell ourselves about each and every experience.

 I know there will be lots of good things for me to enjoy once I grow old.
-Firstly, I will have all the time in the world for myself and I will make sure to fill it up beautifully, doing things I enjoy, traveling more, spending more quality time with friends, learning new things, and practicing new hobbies.
+Firstly, I will have all the time in the world for myself and I will make sure to fill it up beautifully, doing things I enjoy, travelling more, spending more quality time with friends, learning new things, and practising new hobbies.

 Most people complain about spending too many hours at work and not having enough time for themselves.
 But once they retire, they get the time they’ve always wanted and don’t know what to do with it.
 Interesting.

 “We need to revise how we think of aging.
 The old paradigm was: You’re born, you peak at midlife, and then you decline into decrepitude.
 Looking at aging as ascending a staircase, you gain well-being, spirit, soul, wisdom, the ability to be truly intimate and a life with intention.” ~ Jane Fonda